commercetools/commercetools-payone-integration/docs/Shop-Integration-Guide.md

 ## Payment amount validation

-  1. **Never re-use payment objects in a cart** if cart line items are changed (added/removed/quantity).
+  1. **Never re-use payment objects in a cart**.
-  Create a new payment object and add to the cart, don't update transactions/amount planned on existent payments.
-  Omit re-usage of payment objects once payment process has been initiated (transaction added or customer redirected to payment provider page).
+  Create a new payment object and assign it to the cart if payment process has been initiated (transaction added or customer redirected to payment provider page) and any of the following occurred later:

+     - Cart has changed (items, quantity, total amount, shipping/billing address, ...)
+     - Payment has changed (payment method, amount planned, currency, transaction type, ...)

   1. On success URL (when payment has been handled by the service) **before order creation** always validate cart handled amount against `Payment#amountPlanned` and `Payment#transaction#amount` (because it is possible that customer